Upcoming Concerts

 The Arts Center will open for the in-person portion at 6:30.

-EVENT LINK:
+NEW EVENT LINK:

 Hope to see you there!

-Reservations: email events@peninsulaartscenter.org, call Bill at 360 901 0962, or buy tickets at the link below:
+For reservations, email events@peninsulaartscenter.org, call Bill at 360 901 0962, or buy tickets with the link below.

-~ Seating is limited to 30 people ~
+~ Seating is limited to 36 people ~

 For reservations, email events@peninsulaartscenter.org, call Bill at 360 901 0962, or buy tickets with the links below.